h4writer/droneshowcreator/docs/discription_edit_actions.rst

   5.2.2.11 Rainbow

-  *With this function, a color gradient is automatically placed with the rainbow colors over the entire layout.
+  *With this function, a color gradient is automatically placed with the rainbow colors over the entire design.
 The colors can be mutually adjusted.*

   .. image:: images/rainbow.jpg